State of Wisconsin

 In order to apply a 10-year disqualification penalty, the state agency needs to prove a person made a false statement or misrepresented their identity or place of residence while applying for or participating in Wisconsin FoodShare.

-The administrative disqualification hearing process, including the offer to sign the Waiver of Administrative Disqualification Hearing (F-16039), may be used for imposing this penalty.
+The administrative disqualification hearing process may be used for imposing this penalty.

 Example 3 Janice moves to Wisconsin in May and applies for FoodShare.
 She reports she is employed, she lives at a Wisconsin address, and that she is not receiving SNAP in another state.
 The IM worker determines Janice is eligible, and her application is approved after verifying her employment.
 Later, it is discovered that Janice received SNAP in Texas in May.
 The IM worker pursues an IPV through an administrative disqualification hearing.